 If you enjoy meandering about looking at different little “Tzatzka’s” while listening to live music, get your fix at the markets of Cape Town, which just never seem to get old.
-The Bay Harbour Market, (the new) Mojo Market, The Biscuit Mill and SO many other markets surrounding Cape Town, offer the tastiest comfort foods and so many unique items and products to buy and/or have a look at.
+The Bay Harbour Market, The Mojo Market, The Biscuit Mill and SO many other markets surrounding Cape Town, offer the tastiest comfort foods and so many unique items and products to buy and/or have a look at.

-The V&A Waterfront is also always an option that is expected to be predictable but often presents entertainment opportunities that you wouldn’t even think of.
+The V&A Waterfront is also always an option that is expected to be predictable but often presents entertainment opportunities that you wouldn’t have even thought of.
 The 2 Oceans Aquarium, The Watershed, The Ferris Wheel, The Cape Town Comedy Club, The V&A Food Market and, of course, the general shopping experience are all activities that satisfy the senses all year round.

 For the more cultural types, there are several events that are popular during winter, like shows at the Fugard Theatre or The Kalk Bay Theatre.
 There are historical museums and other educational experiences all over the Western Cape waiting to teach and intrigue you!
-Discover the historically rich land of Simon’s Town through a guided tour or learn about the complexities of diamond cutting at The Diamond Work while enjoying sipping on some bubbles.
+Discover the historically rich land of Simon’s Town through a guided tour or learn about the complexities of diamond cutting at The Diamond Works while sipping on some bubbles.

 I could seriously go on and on listing all of the different winter activities, but they really are simply endless.